Aliases for GPD1 Gene

 This gene encodes a member of the NAD-dependent glycerol-3-phosphate dehydrogenase family.
 The encoded protein plays a critical role in carbohydrate and lipid metabolism by catalyzing the reversible conversion of dihydroxyacetone phosphate (DHAP) and reduced nicotine adenine dinucleotide (NADH) to glycerol-3-phosphate (G3P) and NAD+.
 The encoded cytosolic protein and mitochondrial glycerol-3-phosphate dehydrogenase also form a glycerol phosphate shuttle that facilitates the transfer of reducing equivalents from the cytosol to mitochondria.
 Mutations in this gene are a cause of transient infantile hypertriglyceridemia.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Mar 2012]

 GeneCards Summary for GPD1 Gene

-GPD1 (Glycerol-3-Phosphate Dehydrogenase 1 (Soluble)) is a Protein Coding gene.
-Diseases associated with GPD1 include transient infantile hypertriglyceridemia and hepatosteatosis and hypertriglyceridemia, transient infantile.
+GPD1 (Glycerol-3-Phosphate Dehydrogenase 1) is a Protein Coding gene.
+Diseases associated with GPD1 include hypertriglyceridemia, transient infantile and transient infantile hypertriglyceridemia and hepatosteatosis.
 Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is GPD1L.